 Last week we were snowed in and getting antsy.
-I decided to make a sticky table for my kids to explore with but when I looked at all the supplies I had to stick to it they were all choking hazards except these colored craft sticks .
-I thought it was going to be a 5 minute sparkler but as you will see my son ran with it.
-I loved reading stories to his sister who lost interest after 5 minutes like I expected and just watching him giddily create.
+I decided to make a sticky table for my kids to explore with but when I looked at all the supplies I had to stick to it they were all choking hazards except these colored craft sticks.
+I thought it was going to be a 5-minute sparkler but as you will see my son ran with it.
+I loved reading stories to his sister who lost interest after 5 minutes as I expected, while he created and explored with this sticky table.

 - Tape the contact paper down backing side up.